dotnet/docs/docs/architecture/porting-existing-aspnet-apps/migration-considerations.md

 ### Code Access Security (CAS) and Security Transparency

-Neither of these technologies are support by .NET Core.
-Instead, the recommendation is to use security boundaries provided by the operating system, such as virtualization, containers, or user accounts.
+Neither of these technologies are supported by .NET Core.
+Instead, the recommendation is to use security boundaries provided by the operating system.
+For example, virtualization, containers, or user accounts.
 Run processes with the minimal set of privileges necessary.

 ## References